xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

         *   Replace embedding simulation in `geometryService.ts` with real calls to an embedding model (e.g., `text-embedding-004`) to store true vectors for `archivedTraces` and `playbookItems`.
     *   **Benefit:** Dramatically faster and more accurate semantic search, which is fundamental for an active and efficient memory.

-*   **2. Enhance Evaluation Metrics:**
+*   **2. Enhance Evaluation Metrics & Implement Curiosity Meter (✅ In Progress):**
     *   **Problem:** The current `EvaluationDashboard` provides good but simulated metrics.
-More objective measures are needed.
+Furthermore, to pursue the V5.0 vision, we need a way to measure the AI's curiosity.
-    *   **Solution:**
+    *   **Solution & Progress:**
+        *   **Confidence Score (✅ Implemented):** The `EvaluationMetrics` type and `runEvaluation` service have been updated to include a `confidenceScore`, laying the groundwork for more nuanced performance tracking.
+        *   **Curiosity Meter (✅ Implemented):** As the first step of the V5.0 vision, the foundational "Curiosity Meter" has been built within the **Evaluation Lab**.
+This includes:
+            *   New `CuriosityMetrics` types in `types.ts`.
+            *   A `runCuriosityEvaluation` function in `nexusAIService.ts` that simulates behavioral tasks to produce metrics on information-seeking, thrill-seeking, and social curiosity.
+            *   An updated `EvaluationDashboard.tsx` UI to display these new curiosity benchmarks.
-        *   Add new indicators to `EvaluationDashboard.tsx` and `nexusAIService.ts`, such as a **Confidence Score** derived from successful bids in the Autonomous Bidding Network, and an **Innovation Score** that measures the use of new tools or toolchains.
+        *   **Innovation Score (💡 Planned):** The next step is to implement an `Innovation Score` that measures the use of new tools or toolchains.
-        *   Develop a simple automated feedback system where user ratings of responses are stored and used for continuous performance improvement.
+        *   **User Feedback System (💡 Planned):** Following that, a simple automated feedback system will be developed where user ratings of responses are stored and used for continuous performance improvement.
-    *   **Benefit:** Transition from theoretical "thought quality" assessment to quantifiable, performance-based metrics.
+    *   **Benefit:** Transition from theoretical "thought quality" assessment to quantifiable, performance-based metrics, and establish the crucial measurement foundation for engineering curiosity.

-*   **3. Improve UI/UX & Explainability:**
+*   **3. Improve UI/UX & Explainability (💡 Planned):**
     *   **Problem:** The current UI is functional but can be complex.
 Agent decisions are not always transparent.
     *   **Solution:**
         *   Enhance `CognitiveProcessVisualizer.tsx` to show not just the steps, but *why* each step was chosen (e.g., "This expert was selected due to category match").